Radakovic/loan_admin/README.md

 After completing the installation, your application will run on this port: `http://localhost:8082/`

+## 💿 Login to app

+For login to application you can use any Adviser from database, but you can also use this account:

+- email: adviser@example.com
+- password: password

+All accounts use same password: `password`

 ## ✨ Make commands
 - `make run` run project using docker
 - `make stop` docker down containers